A woman looking at her laptop screen, which shows an excellent 791 VantageScore 3.0 credit score.

 What is credit monitoring?

-Credit monitoring is a service that tracks your credit file and alerts you about any sudden changes or suspicious activity.
+Credit monitoring is a service that tracks your credit file and alerts you about any sudden changes in your credit score or suspicious activity.
 You will get an alert when a new account is opened in your name, your credit score changes, or a lender or company makes a hard inquiry.
 It allows you to take immediate action in case someone else is using your identity.

 Why monitor credit with NordProtect?